protectwise/troika/packages/troika-three-text/README.md

 Default: `0`

+#### `outlineOpacity`

+Will change the opacity of the outline if it is visible.

+Default: `1`

+#### `outlineBlur`

+Allow to convert the outline to a shadow element. **If enable it will force the outline to be rendered**.
+Can be usefull if you want to render twice the font with an offset for example.
+If `outlineBlur` is enable, the `outlineWidth` parameters will update the blur ratio of the shadow.

+Default: `0`

+#### `outlineOffsetX`

+Require `outlineWidth` to be greater than zero or `outlineBlur` to be true.
+Apply a offset on x to the outline drawn around each text glyph. values are specified as either an absolute number in local units, or as a percentage string e.g. `"12%"` which is treated as a percentage of the `fontSize`.

+Default: `0`

+#### `outlineOffsetY`

+Require `outlineWidth` to be greater than zero or `outlineBlur` to be true.
+Apply a offset on y to the outline drawn around each text glyph. values are specified as either an absolute number in local units, or as a percentage string e.g. `"12%"` which is treated as a percentage of the `fontSize`.

+Default: `0`

+#### `onlyBorderThickness`

+If `onlyBorderThickness` is greater than zero it will render only the edge of the font **and of the outline**. values are specified as either an absolute number in local units, or as a percentage string e.g. `"12%"` which is treated as a percentage of the `fontSize`.

+Default: `0`

 #### `overflowWrap`

 Defines how text wraps if the `whiteSpace` property is `'normal'`.
 Can be either `'normal'` to break at whitespace characters, or `'break-word'` to allow breaking within words.